andrevidela/dev-notes/docs/TASKS.md

     - [x] 6.6.2 Implement routing as products of extended lenses rather than rely on `Str` path components (21.01.2022)
     - [x] 6.6.3 Fix an issue where the state could not be update because it depends on the input type of the request (01.01.2022)
     - [x] 6.6.4 Fix issue with dependent lenses where `composition` would not terminate (03.01.2022)
-    - [ ] 6.6.5 Implement the missing dependent interfaces dependening on `server`, aka implement `instanceLens`
+    - [x] 6.6.5 Implement the missing dependent interfaces dependening on `server`, aka implement `instanceLens` (05.01.2022)
-    - [ ] 6.6.6 reimplement server as external choice of existing servers
+    - [x] 6.6.6 reimplement server as external choice of existing servers (05.01.2022)
-    - [ ] 6.6.7 (remove reliance on explicit instanciation of interfaces) (might be superseeded by 6.6.8)
+      - COMMIT: e5995e537c2990
+    - [x] 6.6.7 Implement a server as external choice but with a top level path (05.01.2022)
+      - NOTE: AKA
+        ```
+        /lights ╶┬╴/kitchen
+                 └╴/bedroom
+        ```
+      - COMMIT: 7f1260385e
     - [ ] 6.6.8 Rewrite a DSL for dependent para lens and give it a `ServerInstance` implementation
+      - NOTE: It's working but two things are strange:
+        1. we need some sort of `Update` interface which ensures we can update the final state from some substate
+        2. Our `State` constructor requires the overall state to be parsable but that is not necessary if we don't expose the `POST` part of the endpoint
   - [ ] 6.7 Try out new lenses
     - [ ] 6.7.1 try the dependent van-laarhoven
       - ```
         Functor f => ((i : a) -> {0 b : a -> Type} -> f (b i)) ->
                      (i : s) -> {0 t : s -> Type} -> f (t i)
         ```
+  - [ ] 6.8 dependent lenses are morphisms between containers.
+Comonads are morphisms between
+    directed containers.
+Can we convert from one to the other?
+  - [ ] 6.9 Refactor the `PathComp` Datatype do get rid of `Str` constructor and use product and sum
+    and `String.Singlton` instead
+    - [ ] 6.9.1 remove the use of `Product` and `Sum` and replace it with a custom type with suitable
+      parsing functions
+  - [ ] 6.10 Make it possible to have endpoints with arguments in the middle

 # 7 Data generic programming
   - [x] 7.1 implement in terms of CFTprogramming (10.11.2021)